 1) it can be a bit overwhelming;

 2) like we previously explained, it is worth having some basic HTML and CSS knowledge to implement all the style choices you require.
 But with the thousands of options available, chances are that you might not even have to do any tweaking at all.
 (You can check out numerous professional looking WordPress themes on websites such as themeforest.net)

 Here again, Squarespace offers a very practical, efficient, and simple online shopping platform for your website right out of the box.
 You can easily insert a Product Page into your website to create an online store and add items to it.
 You can control your inventory.
 You can add product variations.
 You can manage coupons and shipping options.

 You can even integrate your shopping platform with other products such as MailChimp for mailing lists and Xero for your accounting.
-BUT there is one big limitation: Squarespace does not support PayPal.
 While your customers will be able to pay via Visa, MasterCard, American Express, or Discovery (for US merchants only), you might have to look elsewhere if a lack of PayPal support is a deal breaker for you.

 WordPress, on the other hand does support PayPal if you want it too.
 In fact, you can turn your WordPress website into a fully functional online store using a variety of ecommerce solutions such as the hugely popular Shopify or Bigcommerce.